Leonid Brezhnev: Last years and death

 Brezhnev's health worsened in the winter of 1981–82.
 While the Politburo was pondering the question of who would succeed, all signs indicated that the ailing leader was dying.
 The choice of the successor would have been influenced by Suslov, but he died at the age of 79 in January 1982.
 Andropov took Suslov's seat in the Central Committee Secretariat; by May, it became obvious that Andropov would make a bid for the office of the General Secretary.
 With the help of fellow KGB associates, he started circulating rumors that political corruption had become worse during Brezhnev's tenure as leader, in an attempt to create an environment hostile to Brezhnev in the Politburo.
 Andropov's actions showed that he was not afraid of Brezhnev's wrath.

-In March 1982 Brezhnev received a concussion and fractured his right clavicle while touring a factory in Tashkent, after a metal balustrade collapsed under the weight of a number of factory workers, falling on top of Brezhnev and his security detail.
+In March 1982, Brezhnev received a concussion and fractured his right clavicle while touring a factory in Tashkent, after a metal balustrade collapsed under the weight of a number of factory workers, falling on top of Brezhnev and his security detail.
 This incident was reported in Western media as Brezhnev having suffered a stroke.
 After a month-long recovery, Brezhnev worked intermittently through November.
 On 7 November 1982, he was present standing on the Lenin's Mausoleum's balcony during the annual military parade and demonstration of workers commemorating the 65th anniversary of the October Revolution.
 The event marked Brezhnev's final public appearance before dying three days later after suffering a heart attack.
 He was honored with a state funeral after a three-day period of nationwide mourning.
-He is buried in the Kremlin Wall Necropolis in Red Square, in one of the twelve individual tombs located between the Lenin's Mausoleum and the Moscow Kremlin Wall.
+He is buried in the Kremlin Wall Necropolis in Red Square, in one of the twelve individual tombs located between Lenin's Mausoleum and the Moscow Kremlin Wall.
 A number of countries including Cuba, Nicaragua, Mozambique, Afghanistan, India and others had declared national mourning over his death.

 National and international statesmen from around the globe attended his funeral.
 His wife and family were also present.
-Brezhnev was dressed for burial in his Marshal's uniform along with his medals.
+Brezhnev was dressed for burial in his Marshal's uniform.